jeanMachadoNotes/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This repository contains projects completed using HTML and CSS
+This repository contains projects completed using HTML, CSS, and some JavaScript

 ## Projects